5 Reasons Internal Audits Are Critical (and One Reason to Skip Them)

 Back in school, who was your favorite professor?

-Everyone always adored the professors who gave pre-tests.
-Pre-tests are awesome because they create a better chance of doing well on the real thing the following week.
+Here, people adored the professors who gave pre-tests, because they create a better chance of doing well on the real thing the following week.

-When it comes to InfoSec Compliance, internal GRC audits are a lot like the pre-test before your company’s external audit.
+When it comes to managing GRC, internal audits are a lot like the pre-test before your company’s external audit.
 If done right, they help companies get to know themselves and their processes before the proverbial “big day.”
-They highlight gaps before these gaps become problematic.
+They highlight gaps before they become problematic.
 And they can even make external audits easier.

-Here are some reasons you might want to get started with your own internal audit processes... and one (small, but important) reason you might not.
+Some frameworks, such as ISO 27001, require an internal audit before the independent external audit as a condition of certification.
+But if that doesn’t apply to you, here are some other reasons you might want to get started with your own internal audit processes... and one important reason you might not.

-By conducting internal audits, your company is confirming that they insist on a mindset of constant Compliance—and you can be confident that your company will be ready for an external audit.
-In addition, when you have the assurance that your company’s processes are in line with its controls, you are readying your company to take on additional frameworks, such as SOC 2, that keep your company’s growth scaling.
+By conducting internal audits, your company is confirming a commitment to continuous compliance and risk management—and raising confidence that your company will be ready for an external audit.
+By assuring colleagues across teams that your company’s processes are in line with its controls, you are readying your company to take on additional frameworks, such as SOC 2, that keep your company’s growth scaling.
 In that sense, internal audits are a prerequisite for hyper-growth.

-You want to discover deficiencies in internal controls as soon as possible—before your external auditor does, before damage is done.
-An internal audit can determine if there are any failures to comply with internal controls—or whether internal controls are being met but need updating or reinforcement.
-For example, if your company’s internal controls over preventing or detecting a security breach have a hidden gap, recognizing that weakness in the context of an internal audit provides an opportunity to proactively fix the loophole before it becomes an issue in an external audit.
+You want to discover deficiencies in internal controls as soon as possible, and definitely before your external auditor does, or worse, damage is done.
+An internal audit can identify gaps in internal controls—or whether internal controls are being met but need updating or reinforcement.
+For example, if your company’s internal controls for preventing or detecting a security breach have a hidden gap, recognizing that weakness in the context of an internal audit provides an opportunity to proactively fix the loophole before it becomes an issue in an external audit.

 {{banner-image}}